coldino/windows-url-forwarding/README.md

 ### DiscordUser Side

-1. Register the sender as the default handler for http/https:
+1. Register the sender as the default handler for http/https.
+Open a terminal (Command Prompt or PowerShell) as your main user and run:

    ```
-   url-ferry-sender.exe --register
+   runas /user:DiscordUser "url-ferry-sender.exe --register"
    ```

-   This updates the DiscordUser's registry to route `http://` and `https://` links to the sender.
+   You will be prompted for the DiscordUser's password.

+2. Switch to DiscordUser in order to change the default protocol handler for `http` and `https`.
+Do this in Settings > Apps > Default Apps > Choose default apps by protocol, and set the `http` and `https` protocols to use `url-ferry-sender`.
+This is necessary because the protocol registration requires user consent.

-2. Test it: Click any HTTP/HTTPS link in Discord.
+3. Test it: Click any HTTP/HTTPS link in Discord.
 It should open in your main user's default browser.

 ## Uninstallation